There’s something magical about the fall. The leaves are changing, the temperature is dropping, and football season is in full swing.

 Every year, it creates a fall frenzy.
 In fact, some people believe the day that Starbucks drops the PSL is when fall actually begins.
-This year, it dropped on August 27th — a day earlier than last year and four weeks before the real start of fall.
+This year, it dropped on August 30th.

 The #PSL Impact on Social Media

-Starbucks recognized just how Instagram-worthy the pumpkin spice latte really is, so last year, they created PSL-themed nail decals to complement every photo, which they sold in the United Kingdom.
+Starbucks recognized just how Instagram-worthy the pumpkin spice latte really is, in 2018, they created PSL-themed nail decals to complement every photo, which they sold in the United Kingdom.

 The PSL is proof that brands can create community around anything your audience may have in common.
 It’s a powerful thing when you can share what you love with other people.
 This is where Starbucks makes it about more than just sales, and they recognize this opportunity to bring people together.

-And when you create community like this, your customers are no longer just customers.
-They become loyal brand evangelists.
+And when you create a community like this, your customers are no longer just customers.
+They become loyal brand ambassadors.
 Building relationships like this is the best type of marketing strategy!

 While numbers indicate that Starbuck’s PSL is the most popular seasonal beverage of all time, people are in investing in anything pumpkin every fall.
-According to Nielsen, annual sales of pumpkin flavored products in 2018 totaled nearly $489 million – up nearly 16% from the year before.
+According to Nielsen, annual sales of pumpkin-flavored products in 2019 totaled nearly $512 million.

 The PSL Marketing Takeaway